dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/index.rst

     * Discovers potential cluster nodes.

-    * Installs Rocky, Ubuntu, or RHEL on the nodes.
+    * Installs Rocky, Ubuntu, or RHEL on the discovered nodes.

-    * Assigns admin/infiniband IPs with optional DHCP routing.

 .. toctree::